Understanding incomplete protein

 Protein deficiency more common in less developed countries

-Since most foods have at least some protein and many foods have significant protein, if you eat three healthy meals each day, you are probably getting enough protein.
+Since most foods have at least some protein and many foods have significant protein, if you eat two to three healthy meals each day, you are probably getting enough protein.
 However, if you live in a less developed country, protein deficiency may be a serious concern.
 Many in poor countries struggle to meet the minimum requirements for protein in their diet.

 What if I don’t get enough?